A Unified Mixture-View Framework for Unsupervised Representation Learning: Related Work

 \textbf{Self-supervised learning based on contrastive loss.} Early methods focus on devising proxy tasks to either reconstruct the image after transformations \cite{larsson2017colorization,pathak2016context,zhang2017split}, or predict the configurations of applied transformation on a single image \cite{doersch2015unsupervised,dosovitskiy2014discriminative,noroozi2016unsupervised,gidaris2018unsupervised}.
 Till recently contrastive loss based approaches \cite{he2020momentum,chen2020simple,grill2020bootstrap,Caron2020UnsupervisedLO} emerge as the mainstream paradigm, which features two components: the selection of positive or negative examples and the contrastive loss design.
 This routine leverages different augmented views of an image to construct positive pairs, while deeming other images as negative samples.

 Particularly, SimCLR \cite{chen2020simple} produces positive and negative pairs within a mini-batch of training data and chooses InfoNCE \cite{oord2018representation} loss to train the feature extraction backbone.
 It requires a large batch-size to effectively balance the positive and negative ones.
 MoCo \cite{he2020momentum} makes use of a feature queue to store negative samples, which greatly reduces high memory cost in \cite{chen2020simple}.
 Moreover, it proposes a momentum network to boost the consistency of features.
 BYOL \cite{grill2020bootstrap} challenges the indispensability of negative examples and achieves impressive performance by only using positive ones.
 A mean square error loss is applied to make sure that positive pairs can predict each other.
+SimSiam \cite{chen2020exploring} utilizes stop-gradient as an alternative method to avoid mode collapse, simplifying the design compared to prior arts.

 Besides, carefully designed augmentations to build positive pairs are proven to be critical for good performance \cite{chen2020simple,tian2020makes,chen2020improved,misra2020self,tian2019contrastive,asano2019critical,gontijo2020affinity,wang2020hypersphere}, because appropriate augmentations modulate the distribution of positive examples in the feature space.
 SwAV \cite{Caron2020UnsupervisedLO} obtains the state-of-the-art unsupervised performance by using a mixture of views in different resolutions in place of two full-resolution ones.
 In the meantime, some researches study the role of hard negative examples \cite{Iscen_2018_CVPR,kalantidis2020hard,chuang2020debiased,Xie2020DelvingII,Wu2020OnMI}.
 However, all the above approaches try to push each image instance away from each other by regarding them as its negative samples.
 Is it possible to model the vicinity relation by measuring that distance quantitatively?
 To our best knowledge, this problem is rarely studied in the field of self-supervised learning and BSIM is aimed to bridge this gap.